Hudson's Bay Company: 2010s

-August, 2019.
-In June 2018, HBC announced it would sell Gilt Groupe to online fashion store Rue La La for an undisclosed sum.
-In June, 2019 HBC announced its intent to sell the last 49.99 percent of Galeria Kaufhof shares it held to Austrian firm Signa Holding.
-In August, 2019 Lord & Taylor was sold to Le Tote for $75 million.
-The remaining stores in the Netherlands were sold by the end of 2019.

-By early September 2019, it was clear that HBC was streamlining its operations, with the sales of Galeria Kaufhof, Gilt Groupe, and Lord & Taylor as the most recent steps.
+HBC sold Galeria Kaufhof, Galeria Inno, Gilt Groupe, and Lord & Taylor by August 2019.
 A feature article by Bloomberg News mentioned that CEO Helena Foulkes, recruited in 2018, "had helped improve the bottom line at Hudson's Bay".
 She was selling assets "to put the company on more solid financial footing" and could then focus on Saks Fifth Avenue and the Bay.
 On the other hand, Bloomberg suggested that millennial shoppers prefer to make purchases online, or direct from various brands' own stores, and that HBC "has yet to offer something they can't find somewhere else and risks drifting into irrelevance".

+2020s

 In February 2020, shareholders of the company voted in favour of a plan to become a private company at a special meeting of shareholders.
 Under the plan of arrangement, the company will be owned by a group of continuing shareholders led by HBC governor and executive chairman Richard Baker.
 Effective 3 March 2020, the company was delisted from the Toronto Stock Exchange, with Richard A. Baker replacing Foulkes as CEO.

-Acquisition and sale of other chains

-From 2004 to 2008, the HBC owned and operated a small chain of off-price stores called Designer Depot.
-Similar to the Winners and HomeSense retail format, Designer Depot did not meet sales expectations, and its nine stores were sold.
-Another HBC chain, Fields, was sold to a private firm in 2012.
-Established in 1950, Fields was acquired by Zellers in 1976.
-When Zellers was acquired by HBC in 1978, Fields became part of the HBC portfolio.
-In early 2019, HBC announced that all 37 Home Outfitters stores would be phased out by year end.